SUSTech-EC2020/simpleEA/README.md

 |Mutation probability $p$   | 0.1, 0.5, 0.9 |
 |Computational budget (total #evaluations) $T$   | 100, 1000, 10000|

-**Question:** When testing your EA, what are the results that you will need to record for understand the behabior and performance of your EA?

 ## Visualise the results
 Please the figures described as follows for all the parameter combinations.